kingstinct/react/README.md

 - Using one single utility library for everything, which would introduce unnecessary dependencies
 - Using lots of micro-libs.
 Micro-libs does have it's advantages, but is harder to maintain and means loosing oversight of the dependencies in a project.
 - Copy pasting between projects :)

-**Note!** At the moment there exist some parallel solutions, a legacy one which uses react context and a newer one, which we recommend, using hooks (utilizes [zustand](https://github.com/pmndrs/zustand) under the hood).
-They are:

-- `useSharedPortalArea`

-The solutions based on react context may be removed in an upcoming major release.

 # Storybooks and Expo
 Currently the Storybooks implementation works for web and the example-app works with Expo for mobile.